code-423n4/2023-01-timeswap-findings/data/Awesome-Q.md

 /*This is a comment with no whitespace at the beginning */

-/* This is a comment with whitespace at the beginning but not the end*/
+/* This is a comment with a whitespace at the beginning but not the end*/
 ```

 Here are a few examples of good comment spacing: